 There will be no adverse consequence for anyone who reports in good faith.
+All complaints will be thoroughly investigated and financial matters will be reported to the Audit Committee of the Board.
 However, any individual found responsible for making allegations maliciously or in bad faith may be subject to disciplinary action.